gtk-rs/gtk4-rs/book/src/meson.md

 # Building with Meson

 So far we have been using Cargo and `build.rs` to compile our GResources.
-While this works great for simple setups, it has limitations when distributing your app:
+While this works great for simple setups, it has the following limitations:

-- Resources are embedded into the binary at compile time
+- Changes to resources trigger a Rust compilation
 - No support for system integration (desktop files, icons, GSettings schemas)
 - Difficult to integrate with distribution packaging systems